ibra2022/frappe_hijri_datepicker/README.md

 ## Hijri Datepicker for frappe 14

-The Hijri(Islamic) calendar is the official calendar in countries around the Gulf, especially Saudi Arabia (ERPNEXT).
+The Hijri(UmmAlQura) calendar is the official calendar in countries around the Gulf, especially yemen Arabia (ERPNEXT).

 #### License